MateoPresaCastro/terraform-web-server/README.md

 terraform apply
 ```

 When the `apply` command completes, it will output the DNS name of the load balancer.
-To test the load balancer copy the DNS name and paste it in your browser.
+To test the load balancer copy the DNS name and paste it into your browser.

 Clean up when you're done: